Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Preliminaries

 \subsection{Homomorphic Encryption}

-\textit{Homomorphic encryption} allows the computation to be performed over encrypted data while preserving the features of the function and format of the encrypted data~\cite{fontaine2007survey,acar2018survey}.
-For example, previously, users outsourcing their data to a cloud computing platform would have privacy concerns; with homomorphic encryption, the platform is able to perform necessary computations on the encrypted data directly~\cite{naehrig2011can}.
-In general, an encryption scheme is said to be homomorphic if for some operator $\odot$ over plaintext ($\odot_{\mathcal{M}}$) and ciphertext ($\odot_{\mathcal{C}}$), the encryption function $E$ satisfies

-where $\mathcal{M}$ denotes the message in plaintext and $\mathcal{C}$ denotes the message in ciphertext. $\leftarrow$ declares the computation is direct without any decryption in the middle of the process.
-Therefore, if we let $\odot$ to be $+$, computing $m_1+m_2$ can be done by a computation unit that receives the original message from the data owner in the encrypted form, that is, $E(m_1)$ and $E(m_2)$, and is able to compute the addition of two messages without decrypting the messages from ciphertext back to plaintext.
-The result in ciphertext sends back to the data owner who has the key to decrypt and see the result.
+\textit{Homomorphic encryption} (HE) allows the computation to be performed over encrypted data while preserving the input/output relationship of the function between the plaintext and ciphertext data~\cite{fontaine2007survey,acar2018survey}.
+In general, an encryption scheme is said to be homomorphic if for some operator $\odot$ over plaintext ($\odot_{\mathcal{M}}$) and ciphertext ($\odot_{\mathcal{C}}$), the encryption function $E$ satisfies: $\forall m_1, m_2 \in \mathcal{M},\ E(m_1 \odot_{\mathcal{M}} m_2) \leftarrow E(m_1) \odot_{\mathcal{C}} E(m_2)$, where $\mathcal{M}$ denotes the message in plaintext and $\mathcal{C}$ denotes the message in ciphertext. $\leftarrow$ declares the computation is direct without any decryption in the middle of the process.
+Therefore, if we let $\odot$ to be $+$, computing $m_1+m_2$ can be done by a computation unit that receives the original message from the data owner in the encrypted form, that is, $E(m_1)$ and $E(m_2)$, and is able to compute the addition of two encrypted messages without decrypting.
+Only the data owner with the key can decrypt the message from ciphertext back to plaintext.